Dog Training or Behavior Problem? Try Flower Remedies

 The thing to remember is, once improvement starts, it tends to keep going.

-What to expect when using flower essences to improve dog behavior
+What to expect when using Bach flowers to improve dog behavior

-The precise improvements seen with flower essences also varies from dog to dog.
+The precise improvements seen with Bach flowers also varies from dog to dog.
 What you want to look for is a shift in how your dog reacts in situations that typically trigger a poor attitude or response.

 What I tend to see is less of a “calming” effect and more like the dog has re-evaluated the situation and chosen a new attitude toward it.
 (Which is pretty amazing to watch!)